faroukalsajee/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a single-page Tweeter clone.
+It is built using HTML, CSS, JS, jQuery and AJAX for front-end, and Node, Express and MongoDB for back-end.
+The intention of this project was to implement CSS and HTML styling along with incoporating JS functionality.

 ## Final Produce